AS400JPLPC/nim_termkey/README.md

 the function keys being common to keyboards the character keys are UTF8

-&rarr;&nbsp;use in conjunction with a tvte program, you can easily resize / change title as you see fit.
+&rarr;&nbsp;use in conjunction with a libvte program, you can easily resize / change title as you see fit.

 &rarr;&nbsp;for Xterm
 sudo mousepad /etc/X11/app-defaults/XTerm